 Shanghai Pudong International Airport

-The construction of Shanghai Pudong International Airport began in 1997 was completed in 1999.
-The airport is 30 kilometers away from the city centre and 52 kilometers from Hongqiao Airport.
-Pudong Airport is the third busiest airport in China and was reported to have served 51,651,800 passengers in 2014.
-It has been claimed that a third terminal is under construction in 2015 to further capacitate the large number of travelers.
+The construction of Shanghai Pudong International Airport began in 1997 and was completed in 1999.
+The airport is 30 kilometers away from the city center and 52 kilometers from Hongqiao Airport.
+Pudong Airport is the third busiest airport in China and is reported to capacitate 60 million passengers, 555,000 flights and 2.88 million tonnes of cargo a year.
+It comprises two main passenger terminals, three cargo areas and four parallel runways.
+A new satellite terminal is expected to be completed by 2019.

 Shanghai Railway Station is one of the four major train stations in Shanghai.
 It is known by the locals as the New Railway Station as it took over the original Shanghai North Railway Station.
-Shanghai Railway Station primarily connects to locations in the west and the south.
-You can get to Beijing via the Shanghai-Beijing Railway Line and there are also daily trains to Xian and Taiyuan.
+Shanghai Railway Station primarily serves north-south and westward locations.
+You can get to Beijing via the Shanghai-Beijing Railway Line and there are also over 50 high-speed trains for Jiangsu Province, Anhui Province and the North area every day.

 Getting Around Shanghai